vintagedave/Fontimize/README.md

 * `verbose : bool = False`: If `True`, emits diagnostic information about the CSS files, fonts, etc that it's found and is generating.
 * `print_stats : bool = True`: prints information for the total size on disk of the input fonts, and the total size of the optimized fonts, and the savings in percent.
 Set this to `False` if you want it to run silently.
 *  `fonts : list[str] = []`: a list of paths to font files.
 These are added to any fonts the method finds via CSS.
 You'd usually specify this if you're passing in text files rather than HTML
+*  `addtl_text : str = ""`: Additional characters that should be added to the ones found in the files

 Returns:
 * `dict[str, typing.Any]`